johannes-hoetter/SP500-Stock-Price-Prediction/DOCUMENTATION.md

 <img src="images/end_goog.JPG">

 ## 4. Discussion
+I think that it's always hard to explain why a model works or doesn't work that you implemented yourself.
+Some of my ideas are the following:
+- I reduced the number of models used drastically; the ones which weren't able to "convince" me during training weren't selected at all.
+Of course, this doesn't have to be the optimal solution, as I'm missing out on a lot of possible companies to use when trading!
+However, this method gives me better confidence when making predictions, as I know that the models which are being used were performing well on past data.
+- I tried to build an architecture which prevents Overfitting; compared to some other models I developed earlier which didn't use these techniques, the models now are capable of predicting on values the model hasn't seen before (new price-highs and lows, new dates).
+- The data is "complete"; as I'm only using companies of the S&P 500 universe, all the data I collected as complete (no missing data) and in a standardized format.
+This made it really easy for me to develop many models really fast.
+When I'm going to include several other data sources, this won't be given anymore, and I know that this will be a big challenge for me!

+It's also been quite challenging for me as a beginner in Frontend-/Backend-Development to create the web application, but this is just something caused by my lack of skills in this area.
+I think it's super important that if you have a great model / set of models that it's useable in a "nice" way.
+Personally, I'd already be happy using the model through a CLI; however, as I wanted to make this application accessible for many users (also those with lacking knowledge in programming, command line interfaces etc.), therefore it's been important to me to develop a GUI.

 ## 5. Next Steps
 In my personal opinion, I believe that the project has been successful.
 I can use the application as a beta-version and improve